 FACULTY ATHLETICS REPRESENTATIVE

 The Faculty Athletics Representative (FAR) is a member of the faculty who is designated to represent the University and the faculty in relationships with the NCAA and the conference offices.
 The FAR is also a link between Intercollegiate Athletics and the faculty in addition to the link provided by the Athletics Advisory Board.
-Dr. Bob Hanyak of the Speech-Language Pathology Department is Pacific’s FAR.
-He is available to meet with any student-athlete regarding issues of concern, academic or otherwise.
-He is a good resource for student-athletes because of his experience and his position does not report to Intercollegiate Athletics.
+Pacific's FAR is Dr. Louise Stark from the school of Engineering and Computer Science.
+She is available to meet with any student-athlete regarding issues of concern, academic or otherwise, and is a good resource both because of her experience and because her position does not report to Intercollegiate Athletics.
+Dr. Stark can be reached at 209-946-3071 or via email at firstname.lastname@example.org

 TUTORING SERVICES/ WRITING CENTER

 Tutoring services are available to all student-athletes.
-Student-athletes requesting assistance are directed first to the University Educational Resource Center and/or Writing Center.
+Student-athletes requesting assistance are directed to the Athletic Tutors, General Academic Tutoring Center (GATC) and/or Writing Center.
 If the necessary tutor is not available through the regular University process, Intercollegiate Athletics will hire one.
 If a student-athlete misses two unexcused tutoring sessions, tutoring services may be suspended or cancelled.
+Double study hall credit will be given to students using tutoring through the Educational Resource Center and Writing Center.
 Study skills sessions are also available through Athletics Academic Counseling to assist students in such areas as time management, as well as test and note taking skills.
-Double study hall credit will be given to students using tutoring through the Educational Resource Center and Writing Center.
 In order to receive double credit, student-athletes must identify themselves as such to their tutor and request that the session be recorded and forwarded to athletics.

 STUDENT-ATHLETE PRIORITY REGISTRATION

 Student-athletes currently have priority registration based on class standing.
 Each semester, student-athletes must register at their scheduled registration time.
-If there is a time conflict with class/practice/competition, please notify the Athletics Academic Counselor.
+If there is a time conflict with class/practice/competition, please notify the Assistant Director of Athletics for Student-Athlete Services.

 BOOK LOAN PROGRAM

 The Book Loan Program is available to some scholarship student-athletes as part of their athletics aid package and is designed to meet course textbook needs.
-The Department of Intercollegiate Athletics provides the schedules to the Bookstore for textbook distribution during scheduled times at the beginning of each semester.
-Only required textbooks are provided through this process.
-Student-athletes may request assistance with the purchase of recommended textbooks by speaking with the Assistant Coordinator of Academic Achievement.
+The Department of Intercollegiate Athletics provides the list of book scholarship student-athletes to the Bookstore for textbook distribution during scheduled times at the beginning of each semester.
+Student-athletes will receive an email with instructions and deadlines about ordering books prior to each semester.
+Student-athletes will be required to provide an active credit card to hold the books only.
+The credit card will not be charged unless the books are not returned by the deadline.
+Only required textbooks are allowed to be provided through this process.
+Student-athletes may request assistance with the purchase of recommended textbooks by speaking with the Administrative Assistant for Student-Athlete Services and Compliance.

-A student-athlete who wishes to purchase a book for his or her own personal library may do so by having the cost of the book charged to his or her personal account.
-All books must be returned in good condition to the Student-Athlete Resource Center during designated hours.
-All books must be turned in by the end of finals week, unless a student-athlete has made prior arrangements.
-Student-athletes are responsible for repayment based on the full purchase price of all books that are not returned by the designated time.
+A student-athlete who wishes to purchase a book for his or her own personal library may do so by paying the Bookstore directly for the cost of the book.
+All books must be returned in good condition to the Bookstore after their course final has ended or the end of finals week.
+Student-athletes are responsible for repayment based on the full purchase price and any other fees and fines that are accumulated if the books are not returned by the deadline.
+If a student-athlete does not return their books by the deadline, the credit card they provided to the Bookstore at the beginning of the semester will be charged in full.

 Student Athletes are advised and reminded of requirements for continued eligibility and any changes in University and NCAA academic regulations or requirements at a team meeting at least once per academic year.
 During each semester, the progress of all student-athletes is monitored on a regular basis with concerns reported to the coach and student-athlete.